The Bad Guys 2: Future

 In June 2025, two months before the theatrical release of The Bad Guys 2 in the United States, directors Perifel and Sans revealed in an interview with Collider that they were planning a third film.
+Sans and producer Damon Ross, however, announced on their LinkedIn profiles in October 2025 and February 2026 respectively, that they had left DreamWorks Animation for Sony Pictures Animation, leaving the status of the project currently uncertain as of 2026.